AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/msi-for-salesforce/features/dynamic-chat-integration.md

 ## Feature Overview {#feature-overview}

-The Dynamic Chat activities below can be leveraged by Sales Insight users.
+The following Dynamic Chat activities can be leveraged by Sales Insight users...

 Engaged Dialogue: Logged in Marketo and populated in Sales Insight when a visitor clicks on a chatbot and engages with the Dialogue.